Summer 2016, RM writes:

 compressive strength mortar.
 Additionally, older construction

-techniques counted on the brick walls being able to breath out the
+techniques count on the brick walls being able to breath water vapor out the

 mortar joints, which cement mortars will not do.

-Many masons have high volume constructions skills that are not
+Many modern masons have high volume constructions skills that are not

 suitable for restoration work.
 Putting Lowe's or Home Depot Type-N